Google Business Profile Optimisation: How to Secure More Jobs in 2026

 ⚡ Your business logo

-⚡ Photos of your team
+⚡ Photos of your team on the job

-⚡ Your vehicles (if branded)
+⚡ Your branded vehicles

-⚡ Equipment and tools
+⚡ Tools and equipment

 Operating Hours